Balanced Budget Act of 1997: Children's health

+Legislative history

-The Balanced Budget Act was introduced on June 24, 1997, by Republican Representative John R. Kasich of Ohio.
+The Balanced Budget Act was introduced on June 24, 1997, by Republican Representative John Kasich of Ohio.
 There were three short titles that the act was also known as in the House of Representatives.
 In the House, this act was also called the Child Health Assistance Program of 1997, the Expansion of Portability and Health Insurance Coverage Act of 1997, and the Veterans Reconciliation Act of 1997.

 The Senate also had three short titles: